By Carin, February 6, 2026

 Demo and prep (stripping interior, cleaning, rust repair)

-Strip to the metal where necessary, clean, and address any rust or body issues first.
-Wax and paint bare patches to prevent corrosion.
-Good prep pays off every step afterward.
+Strip to the metal where needed, clean, and address any rust or body issues first.
+Wax and paint bare patches to prevent rust.
+Good prep pays off every step later.

 Framing and subfloor installation

-Install a ventilated subfloor on sleepers or a composite subfloor system.
-Keep the structure simple and serviceable so systems can be accessed later.
-Use mechanical fasteners and adhesives rated for vehicle use.
+Install a vented subfloor on sleepers or a mixed-material subfloor system.
+Keep the structure simple and easy to work on so systems can be reached later.
+Use metal fasteners and glues rated for van use.

 Systems rough-in (electrical, plumbing) and inspection points